danielfenske/f3-challenge-accepted/README.md

 docker run docker.io/[YOUR DOCKER USERNAME]/project-template:1.0
 ```

-The terminal should output something like "Example app listening at http://localhost:[port #]"
+The terminal should output something like "Example app listening at http://localhost:[YOUR SERVER PORT]"

 ## Step 4: Running Postgres and Node together using `docker-compose.yml`